SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/route/index.md

 #### errors

-* 201 – Not found in the database - if there is no task with such an id.
+* 201 – Not found in the database - if there is no task with such an ID.
-* 204 – Entity not found - if there is no tracker with such id belonging to authorized user.
+* 204 – Entity not found - if there is no tracker with such ID belonging to authorized user.
 * 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.
 * 255 – Invalid task state - if current task state is not "unassigned" or "assigned".
 * 236 – Feature unavailable due to tariff restrictions - if device's tariff does not allow usage of tasks.